nickjalbert/reading/PAPERS.md

   predictions are.
 False perceptions and bizarre beliefs can become self-reinforcing as hyperpriors are reshaped.

+* From the wiki on [Predictive coding](https://en.wikipedia.org/wiki/Predictive_coding#General_framework):

+    * A comparison between predictions (priors) and sensory input (likelihood) yields a difference measure (e.g. prediction error, free energy, or surprise) which, if it is sufficiently large beyond the levels of expected statistical noise, will cause the generative model to update so that it better predicts sensory input in the future.

+    * If, instead, the model accurately predicts driving sensory signals, activity at higher levels cancels out activity at lower levels, and the posterior probability of the model is increased.
+Thus, predictive coding inverts the conventional view of perception as a mostly bottom-up process, suggesting that it is largely constrained by prior predictions, where signals from the external world only shape perception to the extent that they are propagated up the cortical hierarchy in the form of prediction error.

+* Useful exercise: try to draw the Feynman machine like boxes proposed by predictive processing.

+* **TODO**: find papers on implementation of predictive coding

 ## [Introduction to Bayesian data analysis - Part 2: Why use Bayes?](https://www.youtube.com/watch?v=mAUwjSo5TJE)
 ### Rasmus Bååth